The multicolour size Ramsey number of a path: Introduction

 We write $G \to_r H$ if every $r$-colouring of $G$ contains a monochromatic copy of $H$.
 The $r$-\emph{colour size Ramsey number} of a graph $H$, denoted $\widehat{R}_r(H)$, is the smallest number of edges in a graph $G$ for which $G \to_r H$.
 That is,

 This is a natural relative of the classical $r$-colour Ramsey number of a graph $H$, denoted $R_r(H)$, which is the minimum number of \emph{vertices} in a graph $G$ for which $G\rightarrow_r H$.

-The size Ramsey number was originally introduced by Erd\H{o}s, Fraudee, Rousseau and Schelp~\cite{EFRS78} in the 1970s and has since become a central topic in Ramsey theory (see \cite{CFS15}).
+The size Ramsey number was originally introduced by Erd\H{o}s, Faudree, Rousseau and Schelp~\cite{EFRS78} in the 1970s and has since become a central topic in Ramsey theory (see \cite{CFS15}).
 One of the most celebrated results in this line is the 1983 work of Beck~\cite{B83} who showed, perhaps surprisingly, that the size Ramsey number of a path is as small as it could possibly be: linear in its number of vertices.
 That is, he showed that thereby settling a question of Erd\H{o}s.

-While Beck's work also implies that $\widehat{R}_r(P_k)= \Theta_r(k)$, it leaves open the interesting question regarding the dependence of $\widehat{R}_r(P_k)$ on the number of colours $r$, a problem which has gained some traction in the community in recent years.
+While Beck's work also implies that $\widehat{R}_r(P_k)= \Theta_r(k)$, it leaves open the interesting question of the dependence of $\widehat{R}_r(P_k)$ on the number of colours $r$, a problem which has gained some traction in the community in recent years.
 To date, the best-known bounds are

 where $c_1,c_2 >0$, $r$ is fixed and $k$ is sufficiently large.
-The upper bound is due to Krivelevich~\cite{K19} and the lower bound is due to Dudek and Pra\l at \cite{DP17}, though the implicit constant has been improved by Krivelevich \cite{K19}.
+The upper bound is due to Krivelevich~\cite{K19} via a clever application of the depth first search algorithm to the host graph $G(C_1rk, C_2\log r/k)$ for some suitable constants $C_1, C_2 > 1$, and the implicit constants has since been improved by Dudek and Pra\l at \cite{DP17}.
+The lower bound is due to Dudek and Pra\l at \cite{DP17}, though the implicit constant has been improved by Krivelevich \cite{K19}.
 In this paper, we determine $\widehat{R}_r(P_k)$ up to constant factors.

-\begin{theorem} For any $r$ and $k \geq 100\log r$, we have
+\begin{theorem} For any $r$ and $k \geq 200\log r$, we have

 \end{theorem}